cloudtoid/interprocess/README.md

 Measured with .NET 10.
 [Original results and comparison harness](https://github.com/cloudtoid/interprocess/tree/95c512672d580dd836ba2554cd1f78c0c3826f6c/docs/benchmarks/2026-09-13).
 See [benchmark details](#on-macos).
 The new language libraries start with protocol v3.

 Upgrade existing v1/v2 applications together: drain the queue, stop all participants, and reopen a fresh queue using v3.
 All participants sharing a queue must use the same protocol.

-## Queue behavior

-- Use the same name, capacity, and storage path in every participant.
-Queue names must be unique even across different paths; Windows uses the name and ignores the path.
-- Each queue supports **2,048 connected publisher objects**.
-Slots are reused after disposal or confirmed process exit.
-The publisher table adds **256 KiB** plus 256 bytes of header/alignment storage; `Capacity` is the message-buffer size.
-- On Windows, use the same user session for all participants.
-Cross-account connections are not supported.
-- The queue is transient and remains available while any publisher or subscriber is connected.
-Once all are gone, unread messages are lost.
-Reopening the same name creates a fresh, empty queue.
-Keep a subscriber connected before a short-lived publisher exits.
-Dispose participants when finished.
-- A paused live participant keeps ownership.
-Recovery can reclaim abandoned work after a process exits, but may discard queued messages, including completed messages behind an unfinished reservation.
-This is an IPC queue, not durable storage.
-- Supply a destination buffer large enough for the message.
-A smaller buffer consumes the message and returns only the bytes that fit.

 ## Performance